Submissions

 The manuscript must be prepared and suggested present follow the structure:

-The introduction should set the study in context by briefly reviewing relevant knowledge of the subject; follow this with a concise statement of the objectives of the study.
+The introduction should set the study in context by briefly reviewing relevant knowledge of the subject.
+Introduction to include research motivation(s), background, research question(s), and research objective(s).

 Method